Matthew Gray

 profile picture of Matthew

-My name is Matthew Gray and I am currently studying for my DPhil in TCS at the University of Oxford where I am very grateful to be affiliated with Magdalen College and advised by Rahul Santhanam.
+My name is Matthew Gray.
+I was born in Berkeley California, did my undergrad at UC Santa Cruz, worked for Microsoft Norway in Oslo, worked for Renton Technical College outside of Seattle, and am now persuing a DPhil in Computer Science at the University of Oxford.
+I am grateful to be affiliated with Magdalen College and advised by Rahul Santhanam.

-Feel free to reach out if you are interested in Quantum Meta-Complexity.
+Feel free to reach out if you are interested in Quantum Meta-Complexity or Quantum Cryptography.
 I'd be excited to talk.